bmardock/bmardock/README.md

 The manager’s role should be to protect that spark.
 To block and tackle against bureaucracy, keep the rhythm sustainable, and make sure curiosity lasts longer than one late-night push.
 When that happens, results follow: fewer dead ends, faster loops from idea to test to decision, and clearer trade-offs when choosing between speed and polish.

 *Nostalgia for the garage is real, but the point isn’t to recreate the past.
 Tools and pressures will always change.
-What matters is carrying the spark forward — people leaning in, curious, and proud to put their best foot forward.
+What matters is carrying the spark forward: people leaning in, curious, and proud to put their best foot forward.
 Playbooks are touchstones that keep that spark alive as everything else evolves.*

 ---